jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_drilldown_overview.md

-## There are many ways to open the Spotlight Overview page
+## How to open (and Use) the Spotlight Overview page

-* Click on the Spotlight Diagnostic Server connection on the Connections pane.
+The Spotlight Overview page can be opened from:

+* [Spotlight Client][enterprise_display_overview]
+* [Spotlight Mobile][mobile_overview]

-* Click on the Spotlight Diagnostic Server connection on the heatmap display.
+## The Spotlight Overview page for the Diagnostic Server connection
+The Spotlight Overview page shows status information for Spotlight Diagnostic Server connected to the Spotlight Client.